MYnimef/XScript/README.md

 # The XScript Programming Language

 This is the source code repository for XScript.
-OverScript is a simple and powerful Pyhton-like dynamically-typed language written in C++.
+XScript is a simple and powerful Pyhton-like dynamically-typed language written in C++.

 Simple code example:
 ```